Class 5 - The Terrific Tigers

 We are explorers who travel back in time to discover the many incredible mysteries of the past.

-Our pupils are curious and they radiate enthusiasm as they uncover the mysteries of the ancient civilisation of the Maya during their time in class 5.
-During our topic of the Tudors, the pupils uncover how the decisions made by Henry VII and Henry VIII kept the Tudors in power and, in summer term, travel to Ancient China’s Shang Dynasty where they solve the mystery of who was Fu Hao.
+Our children are curious and they radiate enthusiasm as they uncover the mysteries of the ancient civilisation of the Maya during their time in class 5.
+A fun-filled trip to York’s Chocolate Story consolidates their learning at the end of autumn term where they recap key learning and add to their knowledge about the origins of chocolate.
+During our topic of the Tudors, the children uncover how the decisions made by Henry VII and Henry VIII kept the Tudors in power and participate in an exciting Tudor Day completing activities around crime and punishment.
+In the summer term, we travel to Ancient China’s Shang Dynasty and learn about the power of oracle bones with a wonderful link to our Art unit of Dragons.
 Throughout each topic, they ask questions to further their own learning, challenge themselves and each other and strive to build on their knowledge.

-The pupils of our class are creators.
-Whether using paint, clay and textiles to design and create stunning pieces of art or using technology and software to develop programs.
+The children of our class are talented artists, using paint, clay and textiles to design and create stunning pieces of art.

-Pupils grow in confidence and show incredible resilience as they produce beautiful, individual pieces of art throughout the year.
-From delicately carved Mayan murals from clay to eye catching still life compositions using water colours; the pupils in class 5 radiate creativity.
-During the year, pupils are given opportunities to express their creative imagination, as well as practise and develop mastery in the key processes of art: drawing, painting, printing, textiles and sculpture.
+Children grow in confidence and show incredible resilience as they produce beautiful, individual pieces of art throughout the year.
+From carefully painted self-portraits inspired by Frida Kahlo. eye catching still life compositions using oil pastels and amazing dragon eyes from clay, class 5 will learn creativity through a variety of mediums.
+During the year, children are given opportunities to express their creative imagination, as well as practise and develop mastery in the key processes of art: drawing, painting, printing, textiles and sculpture.
 They study the works of artists who will then inspire their own creations.
-In computing, class 5 use a range of technology to plan, create and evaluate vector drawings, produce a video, program a Crumble and develop their ICT understanding.
+In DT, children will build spinning, Ferris wheels, sew intricate Tudor Roses to link with our history unit, bake bread creating our own toppings and finally, in summer term, work together to make moving dragons.

 But best of all, we are a team; a team, who works together, laughs together and supports one another in everything.